statbiophys/Paraplume/README.md

 <details>
 <summary><h4>Input</h4></summary>

-Requires a folder containing:
-- **dict.json**: Dictionary file created by `paraplume-build-dictionary` with sequences and labels
+Path of **dict.json**: Dictionary file created by `paraplume-build-dictionary` with sequences and labels

 </details>